Rejection stings, and this article will teach you ways to not be affected by it.

 Healing takes time, but it’s a crucial part of the process.

-Example: After a painful breakup, I found solace in journaling.
+Example: After a painful breakup, I found solace in keeping a journal.
 It allowed me to process my feelings and eventually find closure.

 Positive self-talk can be a powerful tool in overcoming the negative effects of denial.